Tennessee Transgender Political Coalition

-The Tennessee Transgender Political Coalition is a transgender and LGBT civil rights organization in the state of Tennessee in the United States of America.
+The Tennessee Transgender Political Coalition is a transgender and LGBTQ civil rights organization in the state of Tennessee in the United States of America.

 Overview

 The Tennessee Transgender Political Coalition (TTPC) was founded on May 30, 2003, in Nashville, Tennessee, by Marisa Richmond and a group of concerned citizens.
 It is a trans organized and trans led organization.
 It is inclusive of intersectional identities and identities both binary and nonbinary.

 For over a decade, the TTPC has lobbied both for and against legislation affecting the transgender community of Tennessee.
 The organization has lobbied against a 2006 referendum to amend the state constitution to ban same-sex marriage, the Don't Say Gay bill sponsored in 2011 by Sen. Stacey Campfield and Rep. Bill Dunn, and other public issues.
 It endorsed Nashville mayor Karl Dean for re-election in 2011 and Megan Barry in 2017.

 Active members engage in direct lobbying efforts, public education, and grassroots community organizing, as well as the community support expected from any trans organization.
 A member has run for office, and currently serves on a metro human rights commission.

 TTPC has lobbied for and been instrumental in several high-profile moments for LGBT equality: the Federal Hate Crimes Law (October 2009) passed inclusively for LGBT individuals—four of the votes in favor of the law were from representatives in Tennessee; the CANDO [Contract Accountability Non-Discrimination Ordinance] ordinance in Nashville; and the changing of policy in places such as FedEx and Vanderbilt University to include non-discrimination of employees based on gender identity or expression.